fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp3-m2-exercise-implement-polymorphism-csharp.md

 ---
 lab:
     title: 'Exercise - Implement polymorphism in a C# app'
-    description: 'Learn the principles of polymorphism and how to implement polymorphic behavior in a C# app using interface-based and inheritance-based approaches.'
+    description: 'Learn the principles of polymorphism and how to implement polymorphic behavior in C# apps using interface-based and inheritance-based approaches.'
 ---

 # Implement polymorphism in a C# app

 Polymorphism is a fundamental concept in object-oriented programming that allows you to treat derived classes as instances of their base class.
 In C#, you can implement polymorphic behavior using interface implementation and class inheritance.

-In this exercise, you update the banking app to demonstrate polymorphic behavior using interface implementation and class inheritance.
+In this exercise, you update an existing app to demonstrate interface-based and inheritance-based polymorphic behavior.

 This exercise takes approximately **30** minutes to complete.